robertnunn/7DTD-Modlets/README.md

 - **Better Starting Inventory**: I wanted a stronger start for nomadic playthroughs, so I added a starting bundle that gives the player a big head start and uses a different scenario for the beginning of the game other than you didn't "pay up" and got left for dead in the wild.
 If desired, a version using the entrenching tool (see below) instead of the usual pick/axe/shovel combo is provided.
 - **Copy Schematics**: When you read a schematic, it also unlocks a crafting recipe for the schematic itself, costing one paper, craftable in the backpack.
 Works, but needs polish (make little book icons open upon learning, localization?)
 - **Entrenching Tool**: Adds Iron and Steel entrenching tools.
 Functions as a pickaxe/fireaxe/shovel combo, with increased crafting costs compared to regular tools.
 Doesn't perform as well as the actual tool, but better than the wrong tool (e.g., worse than a pickaxe on metal, better than a fireaxe on metal).
+- **Extra Item Mods**: Adds some extra item mods to the game.
+See the readme in the mod folder for a full listing of the mods.
 - **Free Relays**: Makes the electrical relay cost 0W instead of 1W.
 - **L6 Crafting**: Allows players to craft L6 versions of items given the relevant crafting skill is maxed.
 - **Level Faster**: Increases skill points per level, reduces XP needed to level, reduces the rate at which XP requirements grow.